Halisia-lab/ElPresidente_Kadijetou_Halisia/README.md

 # ElPresidente

 El presidente is a small game which looks like Tropico or Reigns.
-You have the role of the presfeident of an Island, and you have to make some choices during the year.
+You have the role of the president of an Island, and you have to make some choices during the year.

 ## Getting started